 For example: Cookies help us to fight spam and phishing attacks by enabling us to identify computers engaging in suspicious activity.

 Advertising, recommendations, insights and measurement

 Cookies are used to help show you relevant content and ads and to measure the performance of ad campaigns, including on third-party websites.

 For example: Cookies allow us to help deliver ads about Oculus and recommend products and services based on your activity on the Oculus Services.
 For example, the ‘_fbp’ cookie identifies browsers for the purposes of providing advertising and site analytics services and has a lifespan of 90 days.

 Providing features and remembering preferences

 For example: Cookies help us to route traffic between servers and understand how quickly our Oculus Services load for different people.
 Cookies also help us to record the ratio and dimensions of your screen and windows and know whether you've enabled high-contrast mode so that we can render our sites and apps correctly.
-For example, we set the ‘dpr’ and ‘wd’ cookies, each with a lifespan of 7 days, to deliver an optimal experience for your device’s screen.
+For example, we set the ‘dpr’ and ‘wd’ cookies, each with a lifespan of 7 days, for purposes including to deliver an optimal experience for your device’s screen.

 Analytics and research

 For example: Cookies can help us understand how people use the Oculus Services, analyze which parts of the Oculus Services people find most useful and engaging, and identify features that could be improved.